 Drinks like the Black Russian, White Russian, or the Russian Spring Punch are all named "Russian" because of their Vodka base.

 However, if we're looking closer at the history of Vodka, the answer isn't as straightforward.
+The history of Vodka is quite opaque.
 Actually, it's more likely that Vodka's true origin lies in Poland.

 How to make Vodka